 WMU provides fellowships, associateships, and assistantships for students planning to pursue graduate study.
 Collectively, these awards are known as graduate appointments.
 Graduate appointees are first and foremost students.
 As such, their most important task is to complete their degree requirements in a timely fashion; this is the primary expectation of the university.
 Graduate appointments are funded through state appropriations and federal, state, local and private grants for at least three principal reasons.
 First, employment of graduate students in teaching, research, and non-teaching positions during their graduate education encourages and supports their participation in these major functions of university life and thereby strengthens the quality of the students’ educational experience.
 Second, appointments provide direct financial support to outstanding students who are essential to the development of quality graduate programs.
 Third, graduate students provide valuable and necessary services to the university in their roles as appointees.
 Applications are due by February 15, and appointments are usually made by April 1 for students planning to enroll in the fall semester.
 Appointments are often renewable, except for Graduate College Fellowships and Dissertation Fellowships.

 Teaching and research assistantships for two semesters of full-time appointment are available in many departments of the University.
 Inquiries should be sent to the chairperson of the department.
-Teaching and Research Assistantships are also often listed on the University’s Career and Student Employment Services website.
+Information can be found at the Graduate College's Fellowships and Grants site.

 - The Gwen Frostic Doctoral Fellowships